 I am sure I forgot somethings but as a reputable preservation breeder here is the start of my list on expenses for a litter of puppies.

-OFA hip exam $200 per dog DNA test $50 per dog PRA (Progressive Retinal Atrophy) test $50 per dog Thyroid testing $150 per dog Progesterone testing $140 per test CERF exam $45 per dog if you can get into a clinic at a show...$100+ if you have to go to office per dog per year Brucellosis $65 per dog Ultrasound to confirm pregnancy $120 X-ray to confirm number of puppies and size to help plan for problems during delivery $100 Folic acid and other prenatal supplements $50 Whelp-wise fetal monitoring system used during the delivery process $450 each delivery Whelping medication (Oxytocin Calcium Dopram) and supplies $200 each delivery Puppy wellness check $35 per puppy Puppy shots $15 per puppy Tails and dewclaws $95 per puppy Puppy micro-chip (All puppies are chipped and registered for life before leaving my home) $100 per puppy AKC limited registration paid $25 per puppy Food for 4 weeks after weaning $200 per average litter Puppy pads and extra clean supplies $150 per litter Full time 24x7 monitoring and observation for 2 weeks...
-Priceless Little to no sleep for the first 72 hours...
+OFA hip exam $200 per dog DNA test $50 per dog PRA (Progressive Retinal Atrophy) test $50 per dog Thyroid testing $150 per dog Progesterone testing $140 per test X three CERF exam $45 per dog if you can get into a clinic at a show...$100+ if you have to go to office per dog per year Brucellosis $65 per dog Ultrasound to confirm pregnancy $120 X-ray to confirm number of puppies and size to help plan for problems during delivery $100 Folic acid and other prenatal supplements $50 Whelp-wise fetal monitoring system used during the delivery process $450 each delivery Whelping medication (Oxytocin Calcium Dopram) and supplies $200 each delivery Puppy wellness check $50 per puppy Puppy shots $15 per puppy x two Bordetella vaccine $15 x two Tails and dewclaws $95 per puppy Puppy micro-chip (All puppies are chipped and registered for life before leaving my home) $100 per puppy AKC limited registration paid $25 per puppy Food for 4 weeks after weaning $200 per average litter Puppy pads and extra cleaning supplies $300 per litter Increase in electrical bill for heating, washing machine and heat pads/lamp..... dependent on time of year Full time 24x7 monitoring and observation for 2 weeks...
+Priceless Little to no sleep for the first two weeks...
 Priceless Time off work and lost wages to care for puppies and mom.
 Varies by person.
 Socialization, training and evaluating puppies... priceless

 These are best case prices for a perfect litter that has no problems.
 If you own the stud dog testing must be done on both mom and dad.
 If you don't own a stud dog a stud fee will run $800-$1,000 on average.
 Scheduled c-sections run about $900 emergencies can run over $3,000.